First-time homebuyers

 To qualify for a conventional loan, you’ll need to meet a few basic requirements:

-• Down payment: Usually at least 3–5% of the home’s purchase price.
-A 20% down payment helps you avoid private mortgage insurance (PMI).
+• Down payment: It’s a min of 3% for first-time buyers or 5% of the home’s purchase price for everyone else.
+A 20% down payment helps you avoid private mortgage insurance (PMI), but PMI is the best deal on homeownership money can buy.

 • Stable income and employment history: Lenders like to see two years of consistent employment.